mitranim/tabularius/doc/app.md

   * Store snapshots to a user-chosen directory, building a history.
   * Optional: upload snapshots to Firebase.
 * Display run history.
-* Analyze the data, with visualizations, charts.
+* Analyze the data, with visualizations, plots.
   * Analyze local data.
   * Optional: query global data from Firebase for more broad analysis.